 The foregoing is different from the procedures used by many blank check companies.
 In order to perfect redemption rights in connection with their business combinations, many blank check companies would distribute proxy materials for the shareholders' vote on an initial business combination, and a holder could simply vote against a proposed business combination and check a box on the proxy card indicating such holder was seeking to exercise his or her redemption rights.
 After the business combination was approved, the company would contact such shareholder to arrange for him or her to deliver his or her certificate to verify ownership.
 As a result, the shareholder then had an "option window" after the completion of our initial business combination during which he or she could monitor the price of the company's shares in the market.
-If the price rose above the redemption rights, to which shareholders were aware they needed to commit before the general meeting, would become "option" rights surviving past the completion of our initial business combination until the redeeming holder delivered its certificate.
+If the price rose above the redemption price, he or she could sell his or her shares in the open market before actually delivering his or her shares to the company for cancellation.
+As a result, the redemption rights, to which shareholders were aware they needed to commit before the general meeting, would become "option" rights surviving past the completion of our initial business combination until the redeeming holder delivered its certificate.
 The requirement for physical or electronic delivery prior to the meeting ensures that a redeeming holder's election to redeem is irrevocable once the business combination is approved.